 - Running a PHP application on a built-in Web server

-To enable a built-in Web Server
+Enabling a built-in Web server

 - Download PHP 5.4.0 or higher.